-Sadly, the same can’t be said of the audio performance.
-As has become the growing trend in the thinnest and lightest laptops, Google has crammed the speakers underneath the keyboard, and the result is awfully tinny sound.
-Fortunately, there’s a 3.5mm audio jack that lets you use the best headphones with the Pixelbook.
+The same can’t be said of the audio, however.
+This has become normal in thin and light notebooks: Google has crammed the speakers beneath the keyboard, and the result is tinny sound.
+Fortunately, a 3.5mm audio jack is there to let you use the best headphones with the Pixelbook.

-On the upside, the glass trackpad is a delight to use, tracking super smoothly and accurately both with single- and-multi-touch gestures.
+On the upside, the glass trackpad is a pleasure to use as it tracks smoothly and precisely, both in single- and-multi-touch gestures.
 However, we found that the trackpad doesn’t like us resting our thumb on it to click while tracking with our index finger – a common use case, but not this editor’s personal preference.

-Likewise, the Pixelbook keyboard is among the best we’ve ever tested.
+Likewise, the Pixelbook keyboard is among the best we’ve ever used.
 The backlit keyboard’s keys are well-spaced, and its 0.8mm travel is a delight with forceful feedback.
 We also love the subtle, deeply satisfying clicking sound the keys make – it’s different from every laptop keyboard we’ve tested, and now we’re going to expect it everywhere.

-The ‘Pixel’ in Google’s eponymous laptop earns its name when it comes to the 3:2 Pixelbook display.
-At 235 pixels-per-inch (ppi) and accurate color reproduction, this display rivals some of the best around, Chromebook or otherwise.
+The Pixelbook earns the ‘pixel’ when it comes to the 3:2 display.
+At 235 ppi with accurate color reproduction, the Pixelbook display rivals some of the best around, Chromebook or otherwise.
 It’s in the same class as the 227 ppi 13-inch MacBook Pro and the 267 ppi Surface Pro 6.

 The panel works stunningly for movies and photos, as well as photo editing.
-The 400 nits of brightness help hugely with this, but it’s still a glossy screen and as such doesn’t stand up to direct sunlight all that well.
-At any rate, the display is also sharply accurate to the touch, especially when underneath the Pixelbook Pen.
+The 400 nits of brightness help hugely with this.
+It is still a glossy screen however, and as such doesn’t stand up to direct sunlight all that well.
+At any rate, the display is also extremely accurate to the touch, especially when underneath the Pixelbook Pen.